on1arf/LoRa_APRS_iGate/README.md

 - Also applied more strict checks on callsigns.
 - moved the "destination" information from source-code to configuration

+0.2.0:
+- implemented APRS-IS to RF gateway for messages of type "message"

 ## Original "README":